pmctire/moze/README.md

 ### Initialize it

 You need to add `moze.init(...)` to your middlewares.
-Make sur that you add it before you start using it to protect your resources.
+Make sure that you add it before you start using it to protect your resources.

 `moze.init(...)` takes a function as an argument.
 This function takes a